 Every student has a faculty advisor at all times.
-The instructor in the fall First-Year Seminar (FRS 120) serves as the first year advisor for most of the student’s first year.
-When a major is declared, usually in April of the first year, advising shifts to a disciplinary faculty advisor, who may remain the student’s advisor until graduation.
-Students who do not declare a major in the first year remain with their first year advisor until a major is declared.
+The instructor in the fall First-Year Seminar (FYS 110) serves as the student’s advisor for most of the first year.
+When a major is declared, usually in February of the first year, advising shifts to a disciplinary faculty advisor, who often remains the student’s advisor until graduation.
+Students who do not declare a major in the first year remain with their first-year advisor until a major is declared.

 Frequent contact between advisor and student is essential.
 Faculty advisors initiate some contacts, but students are strongly encouraged to make every effort to maintain a close relationship with their advisors.
 Because students hold full responsibility for ensuring that specific disciplinary requirements for graduation are completed, frequent and careful review of the College Catalog in consultation with advisors is helpful.

-The Career Center, is temporarily located in Bartlett Hall Rm 223, and provides services to help MC students explore their options related to their majors, part-time and full-time employment and internships.
-The Career Center staff can provide or arrange for the following services to aid in various parts of this decision- making and skill-building process:
+The Career Center, located in Bartlett Hall, provides information and services to help MC students and alumni to promote exploration of self, knowledge of options related to majors and careers, and the skills to find and obtain meaningful employment.
+At the Maryville College Career Center, staff members can provide or arrange for the following services to aid in various parts of career exploration, skill-building processes and building professional networks:

-- Career coaching in choosing a major and thinking about career options
+- Assistance in choosing a major and thinking about career options

 - Workshops, career fairs, and on-campus employer contact opportunities

 For answers to career-related questions or to make an appointment, students may:

 - Stop by the Career Center to make an appointment to discuss any career-related questions Monday – Friday, 8 a.m. – 5 p.m.

 - Access general Career Center information and career-related resources on Handshake via the Maryville College website